fullmetalsheep/nix-misc/disable-apple-shortcuts/README.md

 4.  **Apply Changes**:
     If for whatever reason you still see the old shortcuts in 'System Settings', Try logging out and then logging back into your macOS user account.

+## This will configure your system to disable the Apple Symbolic Hotkeys specified in the `editMe_disableHotKeys` list within the module.